 - Not an issue for smaller hands but I need to build up grip with overgrip.

-*Onix makes high-end paddles and are a well respected pickleball brand so I can see paying more for quality – but for an edgeless paddle with increased risk of it delaminating and some customers reporting it has a short lifespan, I just can’t see paying the current price.
+*Onix makes high-end paddles and are a well-respected pickleball brand so I can see paying more for quality – but for an edgeless paddle with an increased risk of it delaminating and some customers reporting it has a short lifespan, I just can’t see paying the current price.

 Should I buy edgeless pickleball paddle?

 There is no easy right or wrong answer, the main questions to ask yourself are:

 - Is the edge guard affecting my game?

 If you find yourself frustrated by mishits or deflected shots coming off the edge than having an edgeless paddle may give you peace of mind and you may just enjoy the game more knowing that there is no uneven ridge around the edge.

 - How careful am I with my paddle?

 Let’s be honest, apart from unavoidable mishaps during play, some people (based on habits and style of play) are more (or less) likely to abuse their equipment and need for an edge guard.
 If you have been playing pickleball for a while, take a close look at the edges of your paddles- are they really banged up?
 If so, I say stick with a traditional paddle that has an edge guard unless you want to be buying a replacement paddle often.

 Full Disclosure: I’m not the most careful guy (my wife says I’m kind of a klutz) and I play pickleball aggressively.
 I’ve dropped paddles on the ground and in the heat of the game have accidentally smacked it against my partner’s paddle when both going for a shot up the middle (my fault for not calling the shot), I’ve whacked the net cord and even hit the metal net post (oops!).